SsL2727/nubbys-number-factory-apworld/README.md

 This locates your game install, downloads UndertaleModCli the first time it's needed (a small one-time download from UndertaleModTool's own GitHub releases), backs up your original `data.win`, and applies the AP patch automatically.
 Close the game first if it's running - `/patch` won't touch `data.win` while it's open.
 Once it finishes, fully restart the game.

-That's it - no UndertaleModTool install or manual steps required for the common case.

 ### 4. (Optional) PopTracker

 Open [PopTracker](https://github.com/black-sliver/PopTracker), load `poptracker_pack/nnf_poptracker_pack.zip` as a pack, and connect it to the same session for a visual check tracker.